Nani Agbeli, known for his energy, athleticism, and precision on stage, is one of the leading Ghanaian dancers of his generation.

 Nani went on to study with various artists at the National Arts Center in Accra and, for many years, led the award-winning cultural troupe Sankofa Roots II.
 For nine years, he served as the lead drum and dance instructor at the Dagbe Cultural Center, a school that trains domestic and international students in Ghanaian traditional arts.

-In the United States, Nani has taught Ghanaian drumming and dancing and led performing ensembles notably at Tufts University and Harvard University among others.
-In addition, he has taught at Berklee College of Music, the Edna Manley School in Jamaica, Bowling Green University, and the University of Virginia, and has held artistic residencies at many other colleges.
+In the United States, Nani has taught Ghanaian drumming and dancing and led performing ensembles, notably at Tufts University and Harvard University, among others.
+In addition, he has taught at Berklee College of Music, the Edna Manley School of music, dance, and theater in Jamaica, Bowling Green University, and the University of Virginia, and has held artistic residencies at many other colleges.